bridge in New Town Prague

 New Town is also the hub of public transportation (bus, tram and metro) – where Old Town is mainly foot traffic only.

-Old Town is known for its stunning medieval architecture and looks to be untouched over the centuries.
 On the other hand, New Town is a more modern neighbourhood with wider streets, parks, and a bustling atmosphere.
 It’s known as the business and party neighbourhood of Prague – holding the greatest number of international hotels, theatres, shopping, nightclubs, cafés, and restaurants.
 This is where the young people come to eat, sleep and hang out.

 Although both neighbourhoods are quite popular with tourists, it’s Old Town that receives the most.
-The historic Old Town Square, Old Town Hall and Charles Bridge receive the highest number of tourists as they are considered top sites in all of Prague.
-Whereas New Town tends to be less crowded, with more locals.
+The historic Old Town Square Prague, Old Town Hall and Charles Bridge receive the highest number of tourists as they are considered top sites in all of Prague.

-Knowing a bit more about the differences between Prague New Town vs Old Town, if you are visiting Prague for several days or this is a repeat visit to the city – then you’re bound to have time to visit New Town.
+Knowing a bit more about the differences between Prague New Town vs Old Town Prague, if you are visiting for several days or this is a repeat visit to the city – then you’re bound to have time to visit New Town.

-15 of the Best New Town Prague Things to Do
+New Town Prague Things to Do

-#1 Wenceslas Square
+1. Wenceslas Square

-Wenceslas Square is the heart of New Town and one of the top things to do in Prague.
+Wenceslas Square is the heart of New Town Square Prague and one of the top things to do in Prague.
 It doesn’t look like your typical European square, rather it looks like a long broad boulevard.
 Yet it’s here where many historical moments in the country’s history took place.

 The revolution in 1848, the creation of Czechoslovakia in 1918, and the anti-communist protests in 1989.
 Still to this day, national holiday celebrations or political protests take place on Wenceslas Square.